Kartik-Patnaik/RecoBadge-Heroku/README.md

 2.Increase interest level among employees to complete badges by recommending right set of badges based on business relevance and their learning experience

-procfile: is the app generation file for HEROKU requirements.txt is the modules required to run it in server app.py: is the application file to run in server badge1.py: The the Neural Network file encoder.pkl,nnclassifier.pkl,root_data.pkl,saved_data.pkl and scaler.pkl are the pickle file generated from the neural network and few are saved as cache by us to add intelligence.
+procfile: is the app generation file for HEROKU

+requirements.txt is the modules required to run it in server

+templates: the html template for the web UI

+app.py: is the application file to run in server

+badge1.py: The the Neural Network file

+encoder.pkl,nnclassifier.pkl,root_data.pkl,saved_data.pkl and scaler.pkl are the pickle file generated from the neural network and few are saved as cache by us to add intelligence.